-In order to champion diversity and inclusion across our industry and build knowledge through best practise and shared learnings, we believe it is important to highlight the great work already being done.
+In order to champion diversity and inclusion across our industry and build knowledge through best practice and shared learnings, we believe it is important to highlight the great work already being done.

 We would, therefore, be very grateful if you could share your diversity and inclusion experiences in the form of a case study.
-Download here the template and some tips to help you write one which is clear, concise and engaging and sent it to firstname.lastname@example.org.
+Download here the template and some tips to help you write one which is clear, concise and engaging.
+Please send to email@example.com.

 Join a network